Hassan Bility

-Hassan Bility (born 20 June 1969 in Yekepa, Nimba County) is a Liberian journalist, and the founder and Director of the Global Justice and Research Project (GJRP), a non-governmental organization dedicated to the documentation of war time atrocities in Liberia and to assisting victims in their pursuit of justice for these crimes.
+Hassan Bility (born 20 June 1969) is a Liberian journalist, and the founder and Director of the Global Justice and Research Project (GJRP), a non-governmental organization dedicated to the documentation of war time atrocities in Liberia and to assisting victims in their pursuit of justice for these crimes.

-During Liberia's civil wars, Bility was one of the country's most prominent journalists and human rights activists.
-While serving as Editor-in-Chief of the Analyst Newspaper under the regime of Charles Taylor, he was arrested multiple times.
-During the last of his arrests, he was accused of being an “unlawful combatant”, and was brutally tortured on Taylor's orders.
-He later testified in several trials, including the so-called ‘RUF trial’ of three former members of the Revolutionary United Front, as well as the trial of Charles Taylor, at the Special Court for Sierra Leone (SCSL); the trial of Charles McArthur Emmanuel, commonly known as Chuckie Taylor, in the USA; and the trial of Guus Kouwenhoven in the Netherlands.
+During Liberia's First and Second Civil Wars, Bility was one of the country's most prominent journalists and human rights activists.
+While serving as editor-in-chief of The Analyst newspaper under the regime of Charles Taylor, he was arrested multiple times.
+During the last of his arrests, he was accused of being an "unlawful combatant", and was brutally tortured on Taylor's orders.
+He later testified in several trials, including the so-called "RUF trial" of three former members of the Revolutionary United Front, as well as the trial of Charles Taylor, at the Special Court for Sierra Leone (SCSL); the trial of Charles McArthur Emmanuel, commonly known as Chuckie Taylor, in the US; and the trial of Guus Kouwenhoven in the Netherlands.

-Educational Background

-BA Degree in Mass Communication (minor in Political Science) University of Liberia (1998).
+Early life and education

+Hassan Bility was born in Yekepa on 20 June 1969.

+He earned a bachelor's degree in mass communication with a minor in political science at the University of Liberia in 1998.

-Career in brief
+Career

 Journalism

-Bility worked as Managing Editor of the National Newspaper, Monrovia, Liberia (1997—2000).
-In 2000, he became Editor-in-Chief of the Analyst Newspaper and the Training Officer of the Press Union of Liberia.
-At the same time, he was engaged as Coordinator of the London-based International Alert peace-building program, through the Press Union of Liberia, and served as Press Officer of the European Union (EU) Liberian office in Monrovia under Ambassador Brian O’Neal.
+Bility worked as managing editor of The National newspaper in Monrovia, Liberia from 1997 to 2000.
+In the latter year, he became editor-in-chief of The Analyst and the training officer of the Press Union of Liberia.
+At the same time, he was engaged as coordinator of the London-based International Alert peace-building program, through the Press Union of Liberia, and served as press officer of the European Union (EU) Liberian office in Monrovia under Ambassador Brian O'Neal.

-For one year, Bility was a contracted writer with Amnesty International (2003-2004).
-In 2004, he became Director of Communication at the International Institute for Justice and Development (IIJD), based in Boston, Massachusetts, USA.
+Bility was a contracted writer with Amnesty International from 2003 to 2004.
+In 2004, he became Director of Communication at the International Institute for Justice and Development (IIJD), based in Boston, Massachusetts, United States.
 He toured the US speaking and raising awareness about the atrocities committed in Liberia.